Since January 2025, the Bpi has been ‘outside the walls’

-During its move, and for the duration of its relocation, the Bpi will be deploying part of its activities outside the walls of the Centre Pompidou.
-Find out more about our new partner venues and the events they will be hosting from January 2025.
+For the duration of its relocation to the Lumière, the Bpi is deploying part of its programming and mediation outside the walls of the Centre Pompidou.
+Discover our new partner venues and the events taking place there since January 2025.

-La cinémathèque du documentaire à la Bpi will be the first to take off (not so) far from the movie theaters of the Centre Pompidou: from January 8, 2025, chapter 2 of the cycle “Frederick Wiseman, nos humanités” will be scheduled at the Forum des images, in the Forum des Halles (75001).
-A venue for screenings, events and cultural activities, the Forum des images comprises 3 cinemas with 100, 300 and 500 seats, adapted for people with reduced mobility and equipped for all film formats.
-The Cinémathèque du documentaire will be programming its cycle screenings there, as well as its regular evening events.
-Daytime screenings, including the free Yeux doc à midi on Fridays, will be held at the Centre Wallonie-Bruxelles (see below).
+La cinémathèque du documentaire à la Bpi was the first to set up its programming in a partner venue: since January 2025, the Forum des images, in the Forum des Halles (75001).
+A venue for screenings, events and cultural activities, the Forum des images has 3 cinemas with 100, 300 and 500 seats, adapted for people with reduced mobility and equipped for all film formats.
+La cinémathèque du documentaire à la Bpi programs its cycle screenings and regular evening events here.

 As for the Effractions festival of contemporary literature, scheduled to take place there from February 12 to 16, it has also been reprogrammed in other Parisian cultural venues: Center Wallonie-Bruxelles, Centre Pompidou, médiathèque Françoise-Sagan…